DjangoForAll/Django-Course/Level_4/Content/7_Forms_in_Django/Script/Readme.md

 Now lets add a delete functionality to make our tasks management application more useful.

 before getting there, lets first add an index to our html page, since the tasks in the list can be duplicated, the only way we can select a task is by using the index.
-The index value is available with the `{{forloop.counter}}` we can update our html to display the index value as well.
+The index value is available with the variable `{{forloop.counter}}` we can update our html to display the index value as well.

 Now that we have a unique index for each item, lets add a link with each task to delete it.
 We can use the `<a>` tag to create a link. lets redirect to `delete-task/1` where 1 represents the index of the task to be deleted. now the page renders with links to delete the item as well, but all links delete the item with index 1, we have to change it so that it deletes the item with the corresponding index `delete-task/{{ forloop.counter }}` can be used to dynamically generate a link with the correct index.